LegendsOfXania/QuestJournalExtension/README.md

 # QuestJournalExtension

+> [!Warning]
+> This extension is depreciated.
+As a result, it will no longer receive new content/bugs fixes and wont be updated to Typewriter V1.
+Only updates to support new Typewriter's betas will take place.

 An extension for [TypeWriter](https://docs.typewritermc.com/) that adds a **quest journal** to your Minecraft server.
 Created by Legends of Xania.